Work Out on the Water

 Mulling over a water sport?
 Consider these beginner's tips:

-habits you'll have to correct later.
-Plus, by learning the right way, you're
+you'll have to correct later.
+Plus, by learning the right way, you're less likely

-less likely to get frustrated and quit.
-To find a good school or instructor,
+to get frustrated and quit.
+To find a good school or instructor, check local colleges

 Dress for safety.
 A personal flotation device is necessary for these activities, although windsurfers